 MDC7140 is a four-week required geriatrics rotation for all 4th-year medical students at the University of Florida.
 Our aim is to teach the nuances of geriatric medicine, palliative care, and rehabilitation medicine to our UF MD students, preparing them to become competent and compassionate providers to our aging population.

 Older people over age 65 account for 50% of hospital usage and a large share of other medical services.
 An older patient sees on average 14 physicians in various medical or surgical specialties every year.
-In order to care for the unique needs of this rapidly growing segment of the population, graduating medical students must have the knowledge and understanding of the focus of geriatric medicine and rehabilitation, which is to provide effective and compassionate care in restoring health and function of older patients.
+In order to care for the unique needs of this rapidly growing segment of the population, graduating medical students must have the knowledge and understanding of the focus of geriatric medicine and rehabilitation, which is to provide effective and compassionate care in multiple settings and restoring health and function of older patients through rehabilitation therapies.
+Geriatricians are members of an interdisciplinary health care team, which develops personalized care and rehabilitation plans for each patient with the aim of maintaining or restoring their physical, cognitive, and social function.
 Goals of care must be individualized, with an appreciation that function is usually the outcome of primary importance and that palliation rather than cure is often paramount.

 For further information contact: